Cyclical Vomiting Syndrome Treatment for Adults

 CVS has a tremendous impact on people’s lives.
 People with this disorder may be unable to work, attend school or even eat.
 They also face a risk of dehydration following episodes of continuous vomiting.

-Experts in CVSThe Cyclic Vomiting Clinic at Froedtert & The Medical College of Wisconsin, created in 2006, is one of only a few in the United States to provide diagnosis and treatment for adults with CVS.
+The Cyclic Vomiting Clinic at Froedtert & the Medical College of Wisconsin, created in 2006, is one of only a few in the United States to provide diagnosis and treatment for adults with CVS.
 The clinic is staffed by gastroenterologists with expertise in diagnosing and treating CVS.
 Other team members include specialists in pain management, psychiatry and neurology.
 Many adults with CVS have a strong history of migraine headaches.

 While CVS cannot be cured, it is treatable.
 Treatment includes education on avoiding CVS triggers, medications to take at the onset or during an episode, and preventive therapy (using an antidepressant medication).
 For many people, these treatments have made the difference between living with a disabling disorder and enjoying life again.